About Us

 Starling Thomas is the Communications Director.
 She has been impacted by the criminal legal system by witnessing her mother brutally beaten at the hands of police as a child and then being wrongfully incarcerated as an adult.
 She appealed her case while incarcerated and is part of the 2% of the American prison population that wins their federal case on appeal.
 She is a graduate of the inaugural Faces of Women Imprisoned Cohort and understands firsthand the detrimental effects the criminal legal system can have on women and their families.

-Starling has a Bachelor of Science in Public Relations from Florida A&M University and is currently pursuing her Master of Fine Arts in screenwriting from Regent University.
+Starling has a Bachelor of Science in Public Relations from Florida A&M University and a Master of Fine Arts in screenwriting from Regent University.
 She brings to The LOHM a broad range of experience as a Public Relations Specialist, Creative Director, and Video Production Manager and has been featured as a freelance writer in a plethora of publications including, Sheen Magazine, Rolling Out, Divine Voice, and Page Magazine.

 Belinda Fly